ZiangChen77/RRAM-Stochastic-Activation/README.md

 This framework allows users to perform hardware-aware neural network training and evaluation (PreActResNet-18 on CIFAR-10) embedded with the RRAM stochastic behavioral model.

-### Dataset Preparation
+### Model 1: Compact Stochastic Behavioral Model for RRAM
+To run the physical dynamic noise simulation of the memristor (Supplementary Software 1): python compact_rram_stochastic_model.py

+* This generates the dynamic noise trace plot saved as 'Dynamic_Noise_Model.png'.

+### Model 2: Hardware-Aware Neural Network Simulation (Supplementary Software 2)
 The CIFAR-10 dataset will be automatically downloaded to the './data' directory upon running the script.
-No manual download is required.

-### Evaluate Pre-trained Model (91.1% Accuracy)
+#### Evaluate Pre-trained Model (91.1% Accuracy)
 To evaluate the network using the pre-trained weights under the stochastic activation framework: python main.py --mode evaluation --checkpoint ./checkpoints/pretrained_resnet18.pth

 * **Expected Run Time:** ~1 minute on a GPU, ~10 minutes on a CPU.

-### Hardware-Aware Training
+#### Hardware-Aware Training
 To train the PreActResNet-18 from scratch with the RRAM noise-induced Sigmoid activation and BN-to-circuit mapping: python main.py --mode train --lr 0.1 --epochs 200 --batch_size 128